 With a lust to travel, Nilla donned her first backpack at an early age and spent a year backpacking around the world, which cemented her passion for photography and travel.
 Nilla is striving to experience and capture a great part of the world for all to enjoy, and hopes her images inspire people to venture further than the security of their own home!
 One can visit Nilla’s website for more images: www.nillasphotography.com, or visit Nilla’s Photography Facebook page and leave her a comment.

-In this “Exclusive Interview” section, today we have the opportunity to talk with Nilla Palmer, as her photograph was winner of Photo of the Month – 23rd Month, 1st Place.
-Let’s discover more about Nilla, and her forays into photography in the following interview with her.
+In this “Exclusive Interview” section, today we have the opportunity to talk with Nilla Palmer, as her photograph was the winner of Photo of the Month – 23rd Month, 1st Place.
+Let’s discover more about her forays into photography in the following Interview with Nilla Palmer.

 Nilla Palmer: I am very happy and excited knowing that Light and Composition judged my photo externally and so many people voted for my photo on Facebook and other Social Media.